meite-root/past-projects/README.md

 Implemented a Cox Proportional-Hazards model and fixed-effects logistic regressions to investigate relocation patterns of Florida EM physicians between 2006 and 2020, capturing their demand (preferences) for work amenities.

 ---
+## 3. Armed Conflict

+**Title:**
+“Colonial Legacies and Contemporary Armed Conflict in Africa” (May 2020)

+**Description:**
+Implemented a negative binomial model with multi-way clustered standard errors, leveraging geospatial conflict data and demographic, geographic, and ecological datasets to assess colonial legacies’ impact on contemporary African conflicts (ArcGIS, Stata).

+---
 Feel free to explore other projects in this repository to see a variety of analyses and code examples.